JuliaData/DataFrames.jl/docs/src/man/basics.md

    2 │ square  missing       20
 ```

-The `Tables.dictcolumntable` role is to make sure that the `DataFrame` constructor gets information
+The role of `Tables.dictcolumntable` is to make sure that the `DataFrame` constructor gets information
 about all columns present in the source data and properly instantiates them.
 If we did not use
 this function the `DataFrame` constructor would assume that the first row of data contains the set
 of columns present in the source, which would lead to an error in our example: